MohamedAshref371/little-hafiz/README.md

 <br>

-I got some ideas, such as the following 'Fields Helper', from the [Al-Shafi](https://www.afi-soft.com/) program.
+I got some ideas, such as the following 'Fields Helper (F1)', from the [Al-Shafi](https://www.afi-soft.com/) program.

 ![Fields Helper](Screenshots/07-FieldsHelper.png)